 Treating a Lupus Rash

 The Lupus Foundation of America says that 66 percent of those with lupus will develop some form of skin disease.
-Medicines help treat a lupus rash, but the treatment choice depends on the type of lupus and the person’s symptoms.
-The medicines may be topical, such as a steroid gel or cream.
-Antimalarials, such as hydroxychloroquine or quinacrine, methotrexate, mycophenolate mofetil, prednisone, azathioprine, and others, also may be used to treat lupus rashes.
+The treatment of choice depends on the type of lupus and the person’s symptoms.

 Staying in the shade, using a sunscreen, and avoiding ultraviolet (UV) light exposure to protect your skin also can help prevent a lupus rash.
 The Lupus Foundation of America notes that 40 percent to 70 percent of those with lupus find that UV exposure makes their skin worse.

 The skin rash and other lupus symptoms are sometimes caused by medicine, so it’s a good idea to tell your doctor about any medicines you’re currently taking.
 Your doctor also can recommend skin care products to help you avoid skin involvement from lupus.

 Early diagnosis and treatment of lupus won’t cure the disease, but it will help you manage the symptoms and decrease the chance of permanent tissue damage.

 Lupus is best treated by a specialist.
 If you’ve been diagnosed with lupus, consider scheduling an appointment at the UPMC Lupus Center of Excellence, at 412-586-3550.

 Editor's Note: This article was originally published on , and was last reviewed on .